This article aims to provide crucial details on this subject based on my 35 years of experience as a developer of business phone systems.

 All your callers will dial your main number, but if the first line is in use, the next caller rings in on the next unused line.
 If all lines are in use, then the next caller will get a busy signal.

-Call waiting, on the other hand, will allow a second caller to be answered on a single line.
-You can see why this is no good for a phone system, which is designed to route each simultaneous caller to a particular department or personnel.
+On the other hand, call waiting will allow a second caller to be answered on a single line.
+This is no good for a phone system, which is designed to route each simultaneous caller to a particular department or personnel.

 You still use just one phone number.
 The additional lines do have their own numbers and can be dialed directly.
 But the main idea is that the first number is the only one necessary.
 If the line is in use, the caller rolls over to the next line that’s free.